 Stress Relief Alternatives

 The most well-proven, and free, alternative to a wearable device for stress management is daily meditation.
 Meditation is proven in medical research to reduce stress and cause favorable adaptations to the nervous system.
 It can cause the effects that Apollo claims their product can cause but at zero cost, and all that’s required is a bit of discipline.

 The meditation practice we recommend, and the one outlined in the book The Science of Meditation, is a 25 minute practice with the first 15 minutes dedicated to focusing on the present moment and releasing thoughts, and the final 10 minutes dedicated to visualizations with the eyes closed.

 This book was written by psychologist Daniel Goleman PhD and is a must-read for anyone skeptical about the research benefits of meditation.

 For consumers who want a supplemental alternative for stress, ashwagandha is proven to reduce stress on average.
 This herbal supplement has been used for thousands of years for its adaptogenic function, and clinical trials prove that it can reduce stress and decrease morning levels of cortisol, which is the stress hormone.

-We recommend an ashwagandha product which is standardized for withanolides, at a range of 2.5-5%, because this is the standard most frequently used in medical research.
+We recommend an ashwagandha product which is standardized for withanolides, at a range of 2.5-5%, because this is the active chemical compound in ashwagandha and the standard most frequently used in medical research.
 Look for a brand that publishes independent testing proving the purity of their ashwagandha supplement, because this herb is often grown in India where there are relatively high levels of environmental pollution.